Greece Refugee Project – Easter 2019

-Student Life is once again partnering with Global Aid Network (GAiN) to take a project team into situations of poverty where we can help to make a difference.
+Student Life is once again partnering with Global Aid Network (GAiN) to take a project team into situations of physical poverty and need where we can help to make a difference.
 This time it will be in response to the current refugee crisis in Europe.

-As the borders closed in a domino effect across Europe the route of these refugees was stopped at the last land border between Greece and Macedonia.
-What was a transit train station sprung up into an informal camp as these families held onto the hope that the border would re-open and they could continue their journey.
-In May 2016 the Greek government relocated around 12,000 people into ‘hotspot’ camps that they had set up to provide more formalised shelter and food.
-Many of these people are now stranded between having fled their countries from violence and conflict and being able to reach their final destination further into Europe where many of them hope to reunite with other family members.
-You can read more from one of our team who spent time there earlier this year here.
+As the borders closed in a domino effect across Europe in 2016 the route of these refugees was stopped at the last land border between Greece and Macedonia.
+The EU settlement with Turkey to house a large portion of the Syrian refugees in March 2016 stemmed the tide of people making the risky journey across the seas to reach the shores of Greece.
+Nonetheless many people are still stranded between having fled their countries from conflict and being able to reach their final destination further into Europe where many of them hope to reunite with other family members.
+You can read more from one of our team who spent time there in Greece with our student team last year here.

-We have connected with two faith-based organisations who have been working with the government to provide additional supplies and care to these families who have found an unexpected temporary home in Greece.
-They are working to support the young mums with a mother and baby clinic as well as activities for the children.
-In this environment it is very easy for boredom and lack of purpose to creep in and lead to more tension in the campus.
+We have connected with local faith-based organisations who have been working with the government to provide additional supplies and care to these families who have found an unexpected temporary home in Greece.
+They are working to provide shelter for and non-food items to those living in the camps.
+In this environment it is very easy for boredom and lack of purpose creep in and lead to more tension in the camps.

 In a very practical way we can lend a hand with the physical needs but by spending time there we can also let them know we are alongside them and they haven’t been forgotten.

 We are looking for students who are motivated with a heart of compassion to respond to this humanitarian crisis as well as being prepared to go with an attitude to serve and learn from the people we go to help.
-In the words of one of the students who came with us last year;
+In the words of one of the students who came with us in previous years;

 “If you want to do something that will really benefit the people you meet, experience the culture and see how little people actually need to be truly happy I’d recommend this trip to you.
-It’s challenging in so many ways, that everyone will grow and gain something from this trip.
-The best thing though, is that you do truly make a difference to these children’s lives, even if all the skill you have is an extra pair of hands and a can-do attitude.
-Just be prepared to work hard and bring your best mime skills and you’ll be just what they need!”
+It’s challenging in so many ways, that everyone will grow and gain something from this trip.”

 When will we go?
-7th – 14th April 2017 (exact times dependent on flight availability)
+12th-19th April 2019 (exact times dependant on flight availability)

 How big will the group be?
 10-15 people

 Who is the project run by?
-This project is run in partnership with GAiN and is organised and administrated by Agapé Student Life.
+This project is run in partnership with GAiN and Agapé Student Life.
+It is organised and administrated by our parent organisation Agapé ministries Ltd.

 Part of coming on this project will involve you in raising the funds to cover the cost of the project travel and in-country expenses.
 If you are accepted to come on the project you will be sent a training pack which will help you with ideas for raising funds.
 You can also talk to the local Student Life Staff who will be available to support you in your plans for fundraising.
 As soon as you have been accepted on the project we recommend you start raising finances straight away to give yourself enough time to reach your goal.
 There will be deadlines for making staged payments building up towards the final payment.
-The first payment is a deposit of £100 paid by 1st February to confirm your place on the project.
+The first payment is a non-refundable deposit of £100 to confirm your place, that is due within two weeks of being accepted.
 You will be sent details of these deadlines in your acceptance pack.
 You will not be able to come on the project if you haven’t raised the funds in time.
 If you have any concerns about this please talk with whoever invited you to apply for this project.